 Analysis was conducted in order to determine the proportional impact of military expended material from testing on marine habitats in each of the range complexes within the Study Area.
-Based on the proportional analysis of impacts, military expended material impacts to hard substrate from training activities would be 6.5 acres.
-Impacts to other substrate types would be approximately 7.0, 57.0, and less than 0.5 acres for intermediate, soft, and unknown substrates, respectively.
-See Appendix F (Military Expended Materials and Direct Strike Impact Analyses) for detailed analysis of explosive impacts from training activities in each training area.
+Based on the proportional analysis of impacts, military expended material impacts to hard substrate from training activities would be 5.0 acres.
+Impacts to other substrate types would be approximately 5.0, 42.0, and 1.5 acres for intermediate, soft, and unknown substrates, respectively.
+The total area of substrate potentially impacted due to decelerators/parachutes expended would increase by about 0.7 acre compared to Alternative 1, primarily in the Northeast Range Complex.
+See Appendix F (Military Expended Materials and Direct Strike Impact Analysis) for detailed analysis of explosive impacts from training activities in each training area.

 Analysis was conducted to evaluate impacts accumulating over the course of a 5-year period.
 The analysis assumed that all impacts would accumulate.
 In reality, over time, some habitat would recover as soft substrates are dynamic systems and craters could refill.
-The total proportional impact footprint for impacts from high explosives over the 5-year period would be approximately 33.0, 36.0, and 285.0 acres for hard bottom, intermediate bottom, and soft bottom respectively.
-Approximately 1.0 acre of unknown habitat would be impacted.
+The total proportional impact footprint for impacts from high explosives over a 5-year period would be approximately 24.5, 26.0, and 210.0 acres for hard bottom, intermediate bottom, and soft bottom respectively.
+Approximately 1.5 acres of unknown habitat would be impacted.
 However, total impacts would still affect less than 0.05 percent of the total area of each habitat type (hard, intermediate, and soft) would be impacted.
-Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).
+Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analysis).